pfeinsper/21b-indago-rfid-conformance-tester/docs-src/index.md

 ### Insper

 This project was developed by four computer engineering students at "Insper Instituto de Ensino e Pesquisa" [^2], who worked together with "Indago Devices Inc." [^3].
-As part of the engineering completion of course work, the students must choose between a variety of projects proposed by different companies one that attracts their interest.
+As part of the engineering completion of course work, the students must choose between a variety of projects proposed by different companies, choosing one that attracts their interest.
 Once the groups and projects are settled, the students work together with a representative of the company who proposed the project in order to find and implement a solution.
 For each group of students there is also a professor advisor which aids the group with matters of communication, organization, meetings and project/report feedbacks.

 [^2]: Insper Instituto de Ensino e Pesquisa.
 <https://www.insper.edu.br/>